 To schedule the training visit:

 - Register for Training

 - Course: ROEP – OSHA – Emergency Procedures

 Building Marshal Program

-SLCC offers Community Emergency Response Training (CERT) training bi-annually.
-The training is composed of the FEMA (Federal Emergency Management Agency) curriculum, including:
+SLCC offers Community Emergency Response Training (CERT) bi-annually.
+The training is comprised of FEMA (Federal Emergency Management Agency) curriculum, including: